aspose-cells-cloud/Aspose.Cells-Products/cells/en/android/saveas/xlsx-to-xls/_index.md

 ---
-title: Save XLSX as XLS using Android
+title: Aspose.Cells Cloud Android - Convert XLSX to XLS via SaveAs API
-description: Utilizing Aspose.Cells Cloud SDK for Android to save XLSX format file as XLS format file.
+description: Use Aspose.Cells Cloud SDK for Android to instantly convert XLSX files to XLS with the SaveAs API.
+Follow our step‑by‑step guide and sample code to integrate seamless Excel conversion into your Android app today.

 ---